9 entrepreneurship learning communities leading the industry forward

 The Day One Collective is set to drop in January 2023, unlocking a private, members-only club of emerging founders to anyone that holds the Day One Collective NFT.
 Outside of the community, there are opportunities for mentorships, meetups, and cohort-based courses.
 The 6-week Day One Fellowship takes members through an accelerator-style program to map out, build, and market a product, but they also offer leadership courses in partnership with VaynerX and other in-depth learning experiences to round out key learnings any budding founder should know.

-Day One is exemplary of everything that’s great about the learning industry and where it’s headed: a vibrant community of like-minded individuals that are willing to learn and achieve proven, measurable results as an outcome.
+Day One is exemplary of everything that's great about the learning industry and where it's headed: a vibrant community of other like minded people with-minded individuals that are willing to learn and achieve proven, measurable results as an outcome.
 What makes alternative learning communities like these so attractive to members as opposed to traditional educational models is that proven outcome—members enter Day One (or another learning community) knowing exactly what the expectation is and what the result is when those expectations are met.
-There’s no guesswork about what you’ll learn and why it’s important.
-You’ll know from day one that you’re receiving invaluable information because those that came before you are vocal advocates for community’s success.
+There's no guesswork about what you'll learn and why it's important.
+You'll know from day one that you're receiving invaluable information because those that came before you are vocal advocates for community's success.

-Beyond helping entrepreneurs in the York University community build their businesses and achieve their dreams, YSpace is on a mission to democratize entrepreneurship at a global scale.
+Beyond helping young entrepreneurs in the York University community build their businesses and achieve their dreams, YSpace is on a mission to democratize entrepreneurship at a global scale.